Piotr1215/katacoda-scenarios/k8s-networking/k8s-networking-linkerd/step1.md

 ☕ background script will perform following tasks:

 > IMPORTANT.
 If any of the steps fails or you see CrashLoopBackOff in the
-> kubectl command results, please restart the Katacoda environment.
+> kubectl command results, please restart the Killercoda environment.

 - start a 2-node Kubernetes cluster
-- prepare katacoda environment
 - setup required environmental variables
 - install linkerd CLI
 - display information about the cluster